 Sections 10.854(1)(e)7 and 10.855(13), Rules of the Auditor General, require that we apply appropriate procedures to determine whether International Studies Charter High School maintains on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.
 In Connection with our audit, we determined that International Studies Charter High School maintained on its Web site the information specified in Section 1002.33(9)(p), Florida Statutes.

 Other Matters

 Section 10.854(1)(e)3., Rules of the Auditor General, requires that we address in the management letter any recommendations to improve financial management.
-In connection with our audit, we did not have any such recommendations.
+In connection with our audit, we have the following observation and recommendation.